admury/google_home/README.md

-My fist odin project where I develop a google home pate using html and css
+My fist odin project where I develop a google home page using html and css